patrick-hurley/Coding-notes/Nuxt, Strapi, GraphQL.md

 },
 ```
 ## Almost!
-**Although the theory is correct, unfortunately option 2 this doesn't appear to work with apollo.**
+**Although the theory is correct, unfortunately option 2 doesn't appear to work with apollo smart queries yet.**

 When testing on Netlify, the `graphql` api will still be called on every page load of article, even though the articles have been statically generated.
 As soon as you turn off the Strapi server, the page content won't load unless the page is refreshed.

-To get round this, after trawling forums it looks like that `asyncData` needs to be used instead of the `apollo` method.
+This is a [known issue](https://github.com/nuxt-community/apollo-module/issues/339), and it looks like that `asyncData` needs to be used instead of the `apollo` method for now.

 ```javascript
 async asyncData({ app, params }) {